 Company Parties & Athletic Teams

 To support the athletic interests of employees and to provide some added publicity, Bavarian also sponsored baseball and bowling teams.
 The baseball team they supported was in the very competitive semi-pro Buckeye League, which often included teams from the other brewers.
 The league extended the competitive nature of different Cincinnati area brewers from business to recreation and sports.
 To maintain good relationships with local cafes and distributorships, Bavarian would occasionally joint-sponsor baseball teams with these institutions.
 A very successful team that was sponsored by both Stanley Distributing Co. and Bavarian Brewing Co., known as Stanley's Bavarian, played in the late 1940s and early 1950s.
 Afterwards, these teams used only the Bavarian name.
 They were very successful and won various championships.
 For more information about the amateur and major league teams that Bavarian supported, please visit Sponsorships.
+In addition, Bavarian sponsored a softball team and a bowling team.

 On the far left is a store window with championship trophies won by some of Bavarian's baseball teams, along with a promotional display for Bavarian's Old Style Beer.
 The nearest photo was a jacket award ceremony at the Bavarian Brewery for the 1955 Bavarian's Buckeye League Champions.
 Please enlarge it.
 Note the "Man it satisfies" wall poster behind the team.